JermYeWorm/Blink-Twice-For-Help/README.md

 accuracy, or adaptability required for real-time applications.
 Eye movements, specifically blink duration and intensity, provide a promising, non-invasive biosignal for continuous tracking of cognitive states.
-In this work, we present a mixed-signal neuromorphic System- on-Chip (SoC) designed for real-time, low-power decoding of blink-based electroencephalogram (EEG) biosignals.
-Designed using the open-source 1.8V SkyWater 130nm CMOS process, the system integrates analog front-end circuitry with delta- modulation-based spike encoding and on-chip classification via a Spiking Neural Network (SNN).
+In this work, we present a mixed-signal neuromorphic System-on-Chip (SoC) designed for real-time, low-power decoding of blink-based electroencephalogram (EEG) biosignals.
+Designed using the open-source 1.8V SkyWater 130nm CMOS process, the system integrates analog front-end circuitry with delta-modulation-based spike encoding and on-chip classification via a Spiking Neural Network (SNN).
 Our design supports applications in sleep and attention monitoring, cognitive workload analysis, and potential neuromodulation therapies for neurodegenerative